txtincorporated/AWSnotes/05OpsWorks.md

   1. **MAY** set env. vars.
   1. **SHOULD** supply platform specific settings
 1. **CREATE OPS WORKS STACK**
-  1. ADD STACK
   1. Go to "Services>Management Tools>OpsWorks Console".
   1. Click "Add Stack" (or "Create First Stack" or some such).
   1. Choose "Chef 11 Stack" for pre-built layers without a default sample app.
   1. Enter "Stack Name", e.g., "RailsDemo".
   1. Keep default VPN and subnet, use Amazon Linux as OS.
   1. Select an SSH key from list (should incl. keys from previous tutorials).
   1. If sourcing own Chef cookbook, set "Use Custom Chef Cookbook" to "Yes" and configure repo type (incl. git and S3), URL and branch, and provide repo SSH key if using (not used in this tutorial).
   1. Click "Advanced".
   1. Select IAM role and instance profile.
       - **NOTE** that being logged in with root access these means these can default to OpsWorks-provided roles; otherwise, roles must be created or selected with appropriate OpsWorks full-access permissions .
   1. Leave "API endpoint" set to default.
   1. Select "Hostname Theme" as desired to set pattern for naming instances on creation.
   1. Leave "OpsWorks Agent Version" set to default.
   1. Leave "Custom JSON" blank; normally would over-ride any built in defaults you might wish to configure yourself.
   1. Leave "Security" toggle set to "Yes" for now to allow OW to use its built in security groups for all created resources.
   1. Click "Add Stack".
   1. Stack console comes up on completion with modular prompt to "Add a layer".
-  1. ADD LAYER TO STACK
+1. **ADD LAYER TO STACK**
   1. Click "Add a layer" link in console for newly created stack.
   1. Select desired layer type from pulldown ("Rails App Server" for this tutorial).
   1. Select framework/language version and server stack as req'd for your specific type (for this tutorial, Ruby 2.2 and NGINX + Unicorn).
       - **NOTE** that for this tutorial is RubyGems 2.2.2 is required with "Install and Manage Bundler" set to "Yes" and Bundler version 1.5.3 selected.
   1. Leave "Elastic Load Balancer" set to blank for now.
   1. Click "Add Layer".
   1. OpsWorks stack console comes up with view set to "Layers" and newly defined layer represented in header.
   1. Click into new layer and **NOTE** features:
       - **General Settings:**  summary of basic layer definition just set
       - **Recipes:**  links to GitHub repos for all the Chef recipes governing each phase of the app lifecycle
       - **Network:**  Mgt. console for adding and monitoring ELB to govern EC2 instances needed by the layer
       - **EBS Volumes:**  nothing added here yet
       - **Security:**  AWS security groups containing layer instances; clicking will open EC2 Dashboard to Security groups in new tab with these displayed
         - **NOTE** that in addition to setting HTTP on port 80 and SSH on port 22, both from the world, this shows a number of other traffic settings allowing different components of OpsWorks to intercommunicate
   1. Click "Layers" to return to main layer console and "Add instance" on the far righthand side to add instances to this as-yet unpopulated layer definition.
   1. Select "t2.micro" under "Size" for smallest, free-tier instance size.
   1. Select "Time based", "Load based" or default "24-7" under "Scaling type" to specify when instance will spin up.
   1. Set SSH key from pull-down listing previously generated keys.
   1. Leave other options set to defaults.
   1. Click "Add Instance".
   1. Stack appears in "Stopped" state in console; wait to click "Start" until after next step.
-  1. DEFINE APPLICATION, PART I
+1. **DEFINE APPLICATION, PART I**
   1. Back in main stack console, choose "Add an app" under "Apps".
   1. Enter name for app (e.g., "My Art Gallery").
   1. Leave "Enable auto bundle" defaulted to "Yes" so that Bundler will install from Gemfile on deployment.
   1. Select source (for this tutorial, GitHub repo where art-gallery app is stored) and enter source URL and other access info (none needed here since code is in a public GitHub repo; HOWEVER, **NOTE** that git branch must be specified or will otherwise default to `master`).
+  1. **IF USING DEMO APP FOR TUTORIAL,** go into `config/environments/production.rb` and change `config.assets.compile = false` to `config.assets.compile = true`.
+      - **NOTE THAT THIS INSTRUCTION IS MISSING FROM THE TUTORIAL**
   1. If using env vars, set under "Environment Variables"
-        - For this tutorial, set `SECRET_KEY_BASE` by doing `bundle exec rake secret` to generate a value in terminal (if bash starts whinnying about not being able to find a source for `pg` from the Gemfile try commenting out `gem 'pg'` in the last line of the Gemfile and giving it another go), then copying it into the VALUE field.
+      - For this tutorial, set `SECRET_KEY_BASE` by doing `bundle exec rake secret` to generate a value in terminal (if bash starts whinnying about not being able to find a source for `pg` from the Gemfile try commenting out `gem 'pg'` in the last line of the Gemfile and giving it another go; just be sure to set it back when done), then copying it into the VALUE field.
       - Check "Protected value" box to hide value from all users in future, including yourself, and make it accessible only to the code running the app (no need for this now as value isn't all that important here)
-  1. WAIT FOR INSTANCE TO COMPILE AND BOOT UP
+  1. Click "Deploy", and wait for instance to compile and boot up.
     1. In this tutorial, **NOTE ERROR MESSAGE:**  S.b. something to the effect of "FAILED"; IF SO:
     1. Check log at link in "Stack>Instances" failure message; Error Messages s.b. at end.
     1. Click to "Instances" in l.hand sidebar.